i2p/i2p.firefox/README.md

 Including a jpackaged I2P Router(EXPERIMENTAL)
 ----------------------------------------------

+It is strongly advised that you use an up-to-date JDK 17 to build your jpackage!
+Releases will be built with an up-to-date OpenJDK LTS.
+Builds occur on a Windows 10 laptop, hashed, and transferred to a Linux laptop for signing.

 In order to include a jpackaged(dependency-free) I2P router in the Profile Bundle you will need to build the jpackaged I2P router as an "App Image" on a Windows system and place it into a directory called `I2P` in your `i2p.firefox`